iamlemec/fastpat/README.md

 Additionally, cluster patents by firm name.
 Uses locality-sensitive hashing as a first pass then find components in the graph induced by a Levenshtein distance threshhold.

+I also maintain a simplified repository with only the parsing code, which is kept roughly in sync with this, over at: [patents_simple](https://github.com/iamlemec/patents_simple). *Note that this can also parse Chinese patent data!*

 ## File descriptions

 * Acquiring data